puppetlabs/puppet-docs/source/puppet/4.10/config_file_main.markdown

 The `puppet.conf` file is Puppet's main config file.
 It configures all of the Puppet commands and services, including Puppet agent, Puppet master, Puppet apply, and Puppet cert.
 Nearly all of the settings listed in the [configuration reference][conf_ref] can be set in puppet.conf.

 It resembles a standard INI file, with a few syntax extensions.
-Settings may go into application-specific sections, or into a `[main]` section that affects all applications.
+Settings can go into application-specific sections, or into a `[main]` section that affects all applications.

 (Useful background info: [about settings][about], [short list of settings][short], [full list of settings][conf_ref].)